Aleksandr-biochem/covid-spike-binders-analysis/ReadMe.md

 <a name="sec1"></a>
 ### Background:
-Protein minibinders (MP1 and MP3) have been designed *in silico* against RBD of wild-type spike protein to prevent  SARS-CoV-2 entry into cells.
+Mini-proteins 1 and 3 (MP1/3) are artificial ligands initially designed to bind the wild type SARS-CoV-2 RBD and impair its binding to human cells.
 However, the emergence of new covid strains hinders their effective use.

-**Goal:** The main goal of this project is to develop the workflow for estimation of the binding affinity of MP1 and MP3 proteins to RBD of new SARS-CoV-2 variants (alpha, delta, delta+, omicron).
-The additional objective is to optimize the  MP1 and MP3 sequences for stronger interaction with RBD of the new SARS-CoV-2 strains.
+**Goal:** This project aims to provide a workflow for the mini-pritein binding analysis of to different variants of SARS-CoV-2 RBDs and also for MPs structural adaptation to new strains.

 **Objectives:**
-- Estimate the binding free energy of MP1 and MP3 to RBD of the new SARS-CoV-2 strains by MM-GBSA protocol
-- Perform the pairwise residue energy decomposition to gain better understanding of recognition processes (based on MMPBSA.py from Amber20)
-- Optimize MP1 and MP3 sequences for stronger interaction with RBD of the new SARS-CoV-2 strains (based on Flexx ddG from Rosetta)
+- Analyze MP1/3 binding to several RBD variants via MD simulaition, MM-GBSA and decomposition analyses and investigate whether binding in strain-dependent
+- Perform mutation of MP1/3 to improve ligand binding to recent SARS-CoV-2 variants delta+ and omicron
 - Develop a collection of python scripts for structural analysis, simulations and results processing and visualization

 <a name="sec2"></a>